kwakuemma37/Azure-lessons/README.md

  ### Azure subscriptions:
        Subsrciptions are used for the purpose of management, billing and scaling.
        In Azure an account can have one or more subscription but a subscription can only belong to an account.
-       An account is required to have a subscription in order to provision Azure resource.
+       An account is required to have a subscription in order to provision Azure resources.
        An Azure subscription links to an Azure account, which is an identity in Azure AD or in a directory that Azure AD trusts.
        Subscription provides authenticated and authorised access to Azure resources.
-       In multi-subscription account you can use the subscriptions to configure different billing models and apply different access-managemtn policies.
+       In multi-subscription account you can use the subscriptions to configure different billing models and apply different access-management policies.
        You can use subscriptions to define boundaries around Azure services, products and resources.
        There're 2 main subscription boundaries:
-         - Billing boundary: This subscription determines how an Azure account is bille for.
+         - Billing boundary: This subscription determines how an Azure account is billed for.
 You can create different subscriptions for different billing requirements.
                              Azure generates different billing reports for each subscription so that you can organize and manage costs.
          - Access control bounary: Azure applies access-management policies at the subscription level, and you can create different subscriptions to reflect organisational structures.
                                    Eg. You can create different subscriptions for different departments to which you can apply distinct azure subscription policies.
                                        This billing model allows you to manage and control accesss to the resources that users provision with specific subscriptions.

 ## Create additional Azure subscriptions
-     In addition to creating resource groups based on functionality or access you can create additional subscriptions for resource or billing management purposes.
-     You can create additional subscriptions to separate:
+     In addition to creating resource groups based on functionality or access you can create additional subscriptions for resource or billing management purposes, You can create additional subscriptions to separate:
      - Environments: You can create subscriptions for different development environments- dev, test, staging, production, security, or to isolate data for compliance reasons.
 This design is helpful because access control occurs at the subscription level.
      - Organisational structures: You can create subscriptions to reflect organisational structures. eg you could limit one team to lower-cost resources, while allowing the IT department a full range. this design allows you to manage and control acces to the resources that users provision within each subscription.